Automotive Trends & Opportunities Report –

 Leasing, meanwhile, currently represents a greater share of new-car sales and this trend will continue, creating additional volumes of used cars that require remarketing (Figure 1.5).

 Transactions involving young used cars will rise by 54% between 2019 and 2030.
-In used-car markets, cross-border remarketing and the digitisation of business models will create easier-to-skim arbitrage opportunities.
+In used-car markets, cross-border remarketing and the digitalisation of business models will create easier-to-skim arbitrage opportunities.

 The aim of this automotive report is to answer the following questions: